Activation degree thresholds and expressiveness of polynomial neural networks: Polynomial neural networks and neurovarieties

-Our main result proves a lower bound on the dimension of a neurovariety for sufficiently high activation degree by resolving a conjecture in \cite{KTB2019}.
-We introduce the notion of the \demph{activation threshold}, whose existence will follow from our main result \Cref{theorem:high-degree}.
+One of our main results proves a lower bound on the dimension of a neurovariety for sufficiently high activation degree.
+We introduce the notion of the \demph{activation degree threshold}, whose existence will follow from our \Cref{theorem:high-degree}.

-\begin{problem}[Activation threshold] Given an architecture $\mathbf{d}$, does there exist a non-negative integer $\tilde{r}$ such that the following holds:
+\begin{problem} Given an architecture $\mathbf{d}$, does there exist a nonnegative integer $\tilde{r}$ such that the following holds: